kiboko-labs/dam-bundle/README.md

 Installation
 ------------
+copy and rename `docker-compose.override.yml.dev`, into `docker-compose.override.yml` and pimp your configuration :)

 Please see the [Quick Start Installation Hints for OroPlatform](https://oroinc.com/doc/orocrm/current/install-upgrade/installation-quick-start-dev/platform) or refer to the online [OroCRM Installation Guide](https://oroinc.com/doc/orocrm/current/install-upgrade) for the detailed installation steps.